 The Auditor conducted formal interviews with staff and supervisors form various shifts.
 Staff were asked if supervisors conduct unannounced rounds throughout the facility.
 Each staff member stated supervisors do make unannounced rounds throughout the facility.
-Supervisors were asked if they were required to make unannounced rounds.
+Supervisors were asked if they are required to make unannounced rounds.
 The Auditor was informed they are required to make at least one unannounced round in all facility areas and on each shift.
 Higher level supervisors are required to conduct one unannounced round covering each facility area during a one week period.
 Each supervisor was asked how they prevent staff from alerting other staff when they are making unannounced rounds.
-The Auditor was informed staff are prohibited in their post orders from announcing the rounds.
+The Auditor was informed policy prohibits staff from announcing supervisory rounds.
 Supervisors do not conduct their rounds at the same time and do not take the same route each time.
 Supervisors stated they do not tell any staff member when they begin their unannounced round.
 Supervisors stated they do not have a discernable pattern when making rounds throughout the facility.
-The Auditor was informed the agency's policy prevents staff from alerting other staff when supervisors are making unannounced rounds.

 Each supervisor was asked what actions they take if discovering a staff member was caught alerting other staff when supervisors are conducting unannounced rounds.
 Supervisors informed the Auditor they would verbally counsel the staff member about the importance of the unannounced round.
 Each was asked what they would do if they caught the person a second time.
 Supervisors stated they would recommend formal discipline for the staff member.
-Some supervisors informed they Auditor they have verbally counseled staff in the past for alerting other staff they were conducting a security round.Each staff member interviewed was aware the VADOC has a policy prohibiting staff from alerting other staff members of supervisory rounds.
+Each staff member interviewed is aware the VADOC has a policy prohibiting staff from alerting other staff members of supervisory rounds.

 The Auditor conducted formal interviews with offenders.
 Offenders were asked if supervisors announce their presence when entering housing units.
-Offenders informed the Auditor female supervisors do announce their presence as a female when entering housing units.
+Offenders informed the Auditor female supervisors announce their presence as a female when entering housing units.
 Male supervisors do not announce their presence when entering units.
 The Auditor observed PREA Logbooks include a notation of opposite gender announcements for female supervisors.